sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 def get_fs_io_reads(self):
     """
-    Function to get the total number of reads on the 'SONiC' partition by parsing the /proc/diskstats file
+    Function to get the total number of reads on each disk by parsing the /proc/diskstats file

     Returns:
-        The total number of partition reads OR disk reads if storage device does not host the SONiC OS
+        The total number of FSIO reads

     Args:
         N/A